Grexit debate down but not out, Argentina lessons remain

 "But there are reasons to think that reintroduction of the drachma and devaluation would do less for Greece than devaluation did for Argentina.
 Greece is less open, it exports less," he said.

 Greece's competitive problems are more deep-rooted.
-Not even the 40 percent collapse in wages since 2008 has lowered unit labour costs sufficiently to kick-start exports.
+Not even the 40 percent collapse in wages since 2008 has lowered unit labor costs sufficiently to kick-start exports.

 This begs the question, if an "internal" devaluation so large hasn't made Greece more competitive or boosted activity, why would an equally large "external" devaluation make any difference?